 - Upload all necessary documentation, including receipts and a monthly cellphone bill.

 - If the online process sounds daunting, cardholders can call the phone number on the back of their credit card to be directed to a claim administrator.

 With the almost effortless action of paying your cellphone bill with one of these credit cards, you can enjoy valuable cellphone insurance coverage, as well as cash back rewards or a lower APR.

 But is free cellphone insurance enough of a draw to steer you toward one credit card over another?
 Probably not.
 Getting cellphone insurance for free is a nice benefit, but the yearly value you gain from the perk might not be worth it if you’re paying a high annual fee or carrying a balance and paying sky-high interest charges.

 Rather than letting cellphone protection perks guide your card choices, evaluate a card’s rewards, its fee structure, the APR and its full range of benefits.
 Cellphone insurance is certainly nice to have if you need it, but make sure the costs of the card don’t outweigh its value in the long term.

-*All information about the Wells Fargo Propel American Express card, U.S. Bank Visa Platinum Card and the Citi Prestige Card has been collected independently by CreditCards.com and not been reviewed by the issuer.
+*All information about the Wells Fargo Propel American Express card, U.S. Bank Visa Platinum Card, the Citi Prestige Card and the Wells Fargo Cash Wise Visa card has been collected independently by CreditCards.com and not been reviewed by the issuer.
 These cards are no longer available through CreditCards.com.